tz-wrapped/tezos-btc/TZBTC-contract.md

 ### `Upgradeable storage`

 Storage with not hardcoded structure, which allows upgrading the contract in place.
+UStore is capable of storing simple fields and multiple submaps.
+For simple fields key is serialized field name.
+For submap element big_map key is serialized `(submapName, keyValue)`.

 **Structure:** ***unUStore*** :[`BigMap`](#types-BigMap) [`ByteString`](#types-ByteString) [`ByteString`](#types-ByteString)